Residential Tenancies Amendment Bill

 - the tenant has previously failed to comply with a reasonable condition relating to the tenant keeping a pet.

-The Bill makes tenants fully liable for careless and accidental pet-related damage that is beyond fair wear and tear.
+Tenants will be fully liable for careless and accidental pet-related damage that is beyond fair wear and tear.

 Minor and technical changes to the Residential Tenancies Act 1986